-- Veterinary physiologist: You will study all types of animals’ biological systems and functions and investigate how they work.
-You may find that you end up on the research side of the field, helping advance animal medicine.
+- Veterinary physiologist: They study all types of animals’ biological systems and functions and investigate how they work.
+If you become a veterinary physiologist you may find that you end up on the research side of the field, helping advance animal medicine.
 To become a veterinary physiologist, you’ll need a bachelor’s degree in animal and veterinary sciences or animal physiology, minimally.
 You can decide to get a master’s or doctoral in this field.
 You’ll be able to go into veterinary medicine or zoology and wildlife biology, to name a couple.
 The closest related salary would be to that of a veterinarian.
 Expect to make in the vicinity of $90K annually on average.

 - Neurophysiologist: Neurophysiologists concentrate on studying the human nervous system.
 Minimally, you’ll need to have a bachelor’s degree.
 But, you’ll have better opportunities with higher degrees like a Ph.D.
 The average salary for neurophysiologists is just over the $71K mark, according to Glassdoor.
 Recruiter.com states that there is greater than a 10 percent increase in demand for qualified neurophysiologists.

 Steps to Becoming a Physiologist